Skip to main content

 Next steps:

-Weinberg offers students the opportunity to earn credit for internships with a strong academic component.
+Weinberg offers students the opportunity to earn credit for academic coursework linked to off-campus internships.
 Each quarter students intern in a range of professional and civic fields, from nonprofit and community organizations to business and law.
-Chicago Field Studies (CFS) is the largest academic internship program on campus.
+Chicago Field Studies (CFS) administers many opportunities that combine seminars taught on campus with internships typically at Chicago-area organizations.

 Next steps: